 Something went wrong.
 Please refresh the page and/or try again.

-I am a 21-year-old occupational therapy graduate and an ambassador for CP Teens UK.
-I am a disability blogger writing about my lived experienced of disability and life as a disabled occupational therapy graduate.
+I am a 21-year-old Newly Qualified Occupational Therapist and an ambassador for CP Teens UK.
+I am a disability blogger writing about my lived experienced of disability and life as a disabled occupational therapist.
+In 2021 I was named a Rising Star on the Shaw Trust’s #DisabilityPower100

 Subscribe to My Blog